-Political Theology and the Politics of Time
+Postsecular History: Political Theology and the Politics of Time

-My ‘Postsecular History’ book project seeks to revisit and revise the theological and political character of periodization by tracing powerful efforts to divide time into past, present, and future, and by critiquing political partitions of history into the Ancient, Medieval, Modern, and Postmodern.
-In it I develop a critique of theopolitical periodization, specifically concerning the proclamation of novelty and succession in the prefix ‘post’ that precedes the ‘postsecular.’
+Slated for publication in 2021 in Palgrave MacMillan’s Radical Theologies and Philosophies series, Postsecular History: Political Theology and the Politics of Time seeks to revisit and revise the theological and political character of periodization by tracing powerful efforts to divide time into past, present, and future, and by critiquing political partitions of history into the Ancient, Medieval, Modern, and Postmodern.
+In the book I develop a critique of theopolitical periodization, specifically concerning the proclamation of novelty and succession in the prefix ‘post’ that precedes the ‘postsecular.’

 Spanning several disciplines while engaging in the close reading of several key texts in political theology, the book revises and extends my work on the historiography of the Radical Reformation (Political Theology, 2018) and early Enlightenment (Studies in Religion, 2017), the politics of autobiographical periodization in Nietzsche and Augustine (Telos, 2019), and the technological mediations of time in postmodernity (rhizomes, 2018).

 Contemporary approaches to both the meaning of history and the experience of time continue to follow patterns that are simultaneously political and theological.
 Even after the postsecular turn and its critiques of Christianity, religion, and secularity, divisions of both historical and autobiographical time continue to be formed by providential narratives that mediate experience and expectation and economize time through movements from promise to fulfilment.
 Consequently, in the postsecular landscape the contested categories of Christianity, religion, and secularity are not only conceptually distinguished, but they also rest upon temporal distinctions that have undergone incomplete and uneven secularizations.